Pulse Rate Chart

 How does it work?

-Step 1: Access the pulse rate chart
+Step 1: Access the Pulse Rate Chart

-Step 2: Find your pulse
+Step 2: Find your patient's pulse

 The pulse point can be found by feeling any of the following arteries using light pressure of the ring and index fingers.
 Take care not to press too hard; if you cannot feel it in one area, it may feel stronger in another artery point.
 Try the following areas: